Whitehorse: Health care

 Whitehorse General Hospital is the only hospital in the city.

 The first "White Horse General Hospital" (WGH) was built in the downtown area in 1902 with a 10-bed capacity.
 During World War I beds increased to 30, 10 beds were added in 1943, then 20 beds in 1949, and an operating wing was added in 1951.
 In 1959 the hospital was rebuilt on the other bank of the Yukon River, across from its previous location, but decision making was still based in Ottawa (National Health and Welfare, Medical Services Branch).
 The downtown area has several private medical, dental, and optometry clinics.

 In 1990, the Yukon Hospital Corporation (YHC) was created in order to prepare the transfer of powers regarding the hospital from the Federal Government to the Yukon Territorial Government.
 In April 1993 management of WGH was officially transferred to the YHC following a collaboration with the Yukon government and Council of Yukon First Nations (CYFN, then CYI).
 Construction of the present building lasted from 1994 through 1997.
 As of 2021, Whitehorse General Hospital contains 56 beds, emergency care services, and several medical imaging technologies.

 Transportation

 Air

-Whitehorse is served by the Erik Nielsen Whitehorse International Airport and has, as of 2022, scheduled service to Vancouver, Kelowna, Victoria, Calgary, Edmonton, Dawson City, Old Crow and Inuvik.
-Seasonal scheduled service is provided to Yellowknife (nonstop), Ottawa (via Yellowknife), and Toronto (via Yellowknife), as well as Frankfurt, Germany (nonstop).
+Whitehorse is served by the Erik Nielsen Whitehorse International Airport.
+It has, as of 2022, scheduled service to Vancouver, Kelowna, Victoria, Calgary, Edmonton, Dawson City, Old Crow and Inuvik.
+Seasonal scheduled service is provided to Yellowknife (nonstop), Ottawa (via Yellowknife), and Toronto (via Yellowknife).
 The airport was developed as part of the Northwest Staging Route in 1941–42 and has two long paved runways.
-A wartime-era hangar served as terminal building from about 1960, and was replaced in December 1985 with a modern terminal.
+A wartime-era hangar served as a terminal building from about 1960, and was replaced in December 1985 with a modern terminal.
 Air North, a scheduled passenger and cargo airline operating Boeing 737 jetliners and ATR 42 turboprops, is based in Whitehorse.
 Alkan Air provides charter and medical services and also operates a flying school.